timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 : Shard states [@studyproject] {#tbl:shard-states}

-To ensure responsiveness, the controller watches the `Lease` objects for relevant changes.
+The controller watches the `Lease` objects for relevant changes to ensure responsiveness.
-However, it also needs to requeue visited `Leases` after a certain duration when their state would change if no update event occurs.
+However, it also revisits `Leases` after a specific duration when their state would change if no update event occurs.
-E.g., the transition from ready to expired happens if the shard fails to renew the `Lease` in time, which doesn't incur a watch update event.
+E.g., the transition from ready to expired happens if the shard fails to renew the `Lease` in time, which does not incur a watch update event.
 For this, the controller calculates the time until the transition would occur and revisits the `Lease` after this duration.
-It also watches `ClusterRings` and triggers reconciliations for all `Lease` objects belonging to a given ring, e.g., to ensure correct sharding decisions when the `ClusterRing` object is created after the shard `Leases`.
+It also watches `ClusterRings` and triggers reconciliations for all `Lease` objects belonging to a ring, e.g., to ensure correct sharding decisions when the `ClusterRing` object is created after the shard `Leases`.

-For partitioning, the sharder reads all shard `Leases` of a given `ClusterRing` from its watch cache and constructs a consistent hash ring including all available shards.
+For partitioning, the sharder reads all shard `Leases` of a given `ClusterRing` from its watch cache and constructs a consistent hash ring of all available shards.
-In this process, `Leases` are always read from the cache and a new ring is constructed every time instead of keeping a single hash ring up-to-date.
+In this process, `Leases` are always read from the cache, and a new ring is constructed every time instead of keeping a single hash ring up-to-date.
-This is done to ensure consistency with the cache and watch events seen by the individual controllers.
+This ensures consistency with the cache and watch events seen by the individual controllers.
-Reading from a shared active hash ring, which can be considered another cache layer, can lead to race conditions where the hash ring has not been updated to reflect the state changes for which a controller was triggered.
+Reading from a shared hash ring, which can be considered another cache layer, can lead to race conditions where the hash ring still needs to be updated to reflect the state changes for which a controller has been triggered.

 The partitioning key of an object is determined based on whether it is configured as a main or controlled resource in the corresponding `ClusterRing`.
 For main resources, the key is composed of `apiVersion`, `kind`, `namespace`, and `name`.
-For controlled resources, the same key is constructed based on the controller reference information.
+The same key is constructed for controlled resources based on the controller reference information.
 The `uid` field cannot be used as a partitioning key as it is unset during admission for `CREATE` requests.
 With this, different object instances with the same name use the same key.
-Only fields that are also present in owner references can be used as part of the partitioning key as owners and controlled objects must be assigned to the same shard.
+Only fields in owner references can be part of the partitioning key, as owners and controlled objects must be assigned to the same shard.
-With this, `generateName` cannot be used on main resources of sharded controllers, as this information is not present on controlled resources and the generated `name` is not set during admission for `CREATE` requests.
+With this, `generateName` cannot be used on the main resources of sharded controllers, as this information is not present on controlled resources, and the generated `name` is not set during admission for `CREATE` requests.

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1